 Each of these methods will take some time and effort, but can yield terrific results.

-Bread Routes Are Easy to Sell
+Bread Routes Can Be Easy to Sell

 There is a robust market for bread routes.
 That should be apparent if you look through the bread route listings on the websites I provided above.